 12.2.12.1 Device ID mechanism

-An AP that has dot11DeviceIDActivated equal to true and that receives a (Re)Association Request frame or the first PASN frame that includes an Extended RSN Capabilities field with the Device ID Active field equal to 1 shall do one of the following:
+An AP that has dot11DeviceIDActivated equal to true and that receives a (Re)Association Request frame or the first PASN frame, that includes an Extended RSN Capabilities field with the Device ID Active field equal to 1 shall do one of the following:

-include an Extended RSN Capabilities element in the (Re)Association Response frame with the Device ID Active field set to 1.
+include an Extended RSN Capabilities element in the (Re)Association Response frame with the Device ID Active field set to 1 and if the received frame does not contain a Device ID, generate a unique identifer to assign to this non-AP STA.

 include an Extended RSN Capabilities element in the second PASN frame with the Device ID Active field set to 1.